spacemonkeygo/httpsig/README.md

 # HTTPSIG for Go

-This library implements http request signature generation and verification based on the RFC draft specification: https://tools.ietf.org/html/draft-cavage-http-signatures-06.
+This library implements HTTP request signature generation and verification based on the RFC draft specification https://tools.ietf.org/html/draft-cavage-http-signatures-06.

 The library strives be compatible with the popular python library of the same
 name: https://github.com/ahknight/httpsig